YordanGeorgiev/qto/doc/md/installations_doc.md

 Basically the db security is passed from OS root to postgres user to qto admin to qto app, thus to fix it issue the following command, which will basically re-provision your postgres.
 You would need to also restart the web server after executing this command.

-     ./src/bash/qto/qto.sh -a provision-db-admin -a run-qto-db-ddl -a load-db-data-from-s3
+     ./src/bash/qto/qto.sh -a provision-db-admin -a run-qto-db-ddl -a load-db-data-from-s3 -a fix-db-permissions

 ### 7.2.
+Redis refuses to start
+Redis should be configured to have bind on the ip address of the first eth.
+Also the bind to the ipv6 should be commented out ( ## bind 127.0.0.1 ::1).
+You should have also the correct ip configured in the cnf/env/&lt;&lt;env&gt;&gt;.env.json files.
+Because otherwise the application cannot connect and store correctly the db metadata during application startup.
+There might be still some bugs during the Redis provisioning in the src/bash/deployer/check-install-redis.func.sh file, run the the installation from the top till bottom command by command and try to restart after the provisioning.

+    sudo tail -n 10 /etc/redis/redis.conf

+    # do not bind to ipv6 on the localhost
+    # bind 127.0.0.1 ::1

+    # bind on the first eth0 ip address
+    bind 10.0.62.82

+    # enable service mode
+    supervised systemd

+### 7.3.
 Cannot login at all in the web interface with the admin user
 The password hashing in the users table is activated ALWAYS on blur even that the ui is not showing it ( yes , that is more of a bug, than a feature.
 The solution is to restart the application layer WITHOUT any authentication, change the admin user password from the ui and restart the application layer with authentication once again.